Tale152/big_data_assignment_2/README.md

 You must have a spark master and at least one worker running on your machine.
 Follow [Spark documentation](https://spark.apache.org/docs/3.0.3/spark-standalone.html#launching-spark-applications) to correctly run them.

-Then you can run the program:
+Then you can run the program (arguments can be placed in any order):
 ```
 sbt "run -m=<SPARK MASTER IP> -d=<FILE PATH> -cs=<CENTROIDS SELECTOR> -cn=<CENTROIDS NUMBER> -mr=<MAP-REDUCE VERSION> -ec=<END CONDITION> -sl"
 ```